 Business Licences

 Some businesses require a municipal licence in Kingston.
-This ensures we can review business operations to ensure the health, safety, and well-being of the public.
-Our Business Licensing Bylaw outlines what kinds of businesses need a licence.
+This enables us to review business operations to ensure the health, safety, and well-being of the public.
+Our Business Licensing Bylaw outlines which businesses require a licence.

 Review the different licence and permit types.
 If you have any questions, please contact us: